'GMA' Deals & Steals $20 and under

 Tory Johnson has exclusive "GMA" Deals and Steals for $20 and under.

-You can score big savings on products from brands such as Unplug Soy Candles, Bella Tunno, Deborah Lippmann and more.
+You can score big savings on products from brands such as TheraICE Rx, FreshCut Paper, Daniela Swaebe and more.

 Find all of Tory's Deals and Steals on her website, GMADeals.com.